 About

-Juri-See’s mission is to use data at scale and investigative journalism as a means to hold those in power to account, through transparency and accountability.
+JuriSee’s mission is to use data at scale and investigative journalism as a means to bring transparency to our courts, and empower public interest professionals and advocates in their work.

-Such press is needed to ensure trust in decisions made by the judiciary and to provide citizens with the information they need to make informed decisions about those elected or appointed to judicial roles of great power.
+Transparency for our courts builds trust in decisions made by the judiciary and provides citizens with the information they need to make informed decisions about those elected or appointed to judicial roles of great power.

 Subscribe